 If an agency in a large market such as Elite Models, IMG Models, New York Models, Wilhelmina or Ford Models is interested in signing you they will generally cover the expense of your first test shots, composite cards, website fees, rent at their model’s apartment and other expenses to get you started.
 You will be expected to pay these expenses back from the income you earn from bookings you get through the agency.
 As soon as you are paid from a job the agency will deduct any amount owing to them from your check.

 So, as you can see, even these top agencies are not “free”.
 Depending upon the agency you will still be responsible for your debt to them even if you decide to leave the agency or stop modeling.
 This is something you should discuss with the agency before you take on too much debt.
 A responsible agency will never let your debt become too high before taking steps to correct it.
 Having said that, agencies in Asian markets such as Tokyo, Singapore, Hong Kong and Taipei will cover all your expenses such as airfare, hotel, composite cards, website fees, etc. and if you are unable to earn enough to pay them back you will usually be sent home before you accumulate too much debt and you will not be expected to pay them back should your expenses exceed your earnings.

 The Bottom Line

-The bottom line here is that there is really no such thing as a "free modeling agency".
+The bottom line here is that there is really no such thing as a “free modeling agency”.
 There are major modeling agencies that may cover some of your start-up costs that you will be expected to pay back once you start earning an income.
-However, the majority of agencies in the smaller markets will expect you to cover all of your initial start-up costs such as test shoots, comp cards, website fees, etc. Whether you are a supermodel like Coco Rocha, Shalom Harlow or other established models there will be expenses incurred to start your modeling career and ultimately maintain it.
+However, the majority of agencies in the smaller markets will expect you to cover all of your initial start-up costs such as test shoots, comp cards, and website fees.
+Whether you are a supermodel like Coco Rocha, or a new model just starting out there will be expenses to start your modeling career and ultimately maintain it.